Kakusui/kakusui.org/README.md

 ## To build locally
 1. Clone the repo, make sure you are using the correct branch (currently `website-redesign`)
 2. Navigate to the `src` directory. `cd src`.
 Inside is the python backend.
 3. Run the setup script with the local argument.
-This will install all requirements and flag the environment as local. `python setup.py local`
+This will install all requirements and setup .env files. `python setup.py local`
 4. Run the server. `python app.py` for a non-production server, or `python serve.py` for a production server.
 5. Open a new terminal and navigate to the `frontend` directory. `cd frontend`.
 Inside is the react (vite) frontend.
 6. First install all required packages, these are in `package.json`.
 Do `npm i`.
 Then run the dev server with `npm run dev`
-7. | Note to self (frontend depends on a hardcoded .env file) You need to change this to be created dynamically based on setup.py (and see if we can get it to utilize the local_flag too)
-8. Website will be on localhost:5173 (frontend) and localhost:5000 (backend)
+7. Website will be on localhost:5173 (frontend) and localhost:5000 (backend)

 ## Frontend README
+for development:
+`npm i`
 `npm run dev`

+for production:
 `npm run build`
-`npm run start`

 When building for production make sure that `VITE_AUTHORIZATION` is set to the token for the api.
 Ensure that `NODE_ENV`is set to `PRODUCTION`